-A wide variety of supermarkets and chain stores supply our uniforms, Items which don't require a logo and are in line with our school's uniforms policy.
+A wide variety of supermarkets and chain stores supply the uniform items which don't require a logo and are in line with our school's uniforms policy.

 Families who are facing significant financial difficulties can also be donated items from this stock at the discretion of the Head teachers.